k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 To create a new User Job, you need to define:

-A: A method written in Java that is saved as a Utility function in the Fabric Studio.
+A: A method written in Java that is saved as a Java User Job function in the Fabric Studio.

 B: A dedicated entry in the Jobs table of a given LU.